FAMILY DISPUTE RESOLUTION

 Preparation is key

 Like many things in life, preparation is key to a successful outcome.
-Here are a few things you should know before proceeding with FDR mediation.
+Here are a few things you should know before proceeding with Family Dispute Resolution and family mediation.

 Mind Connect 1300 286 463 (1300 AT MIND)

 Information, advice and referral Helpline 1300 554 660

 Domestic Violence Crisis Service (SA)